 Tips to comply with the GDPR in your HR department

 - Store only correct data: The new regulation requires companies to store only correct and updated data and to correct them if they are not correct.
 Using Factorial you can give remote access to each employee so that they can log in to a 100% secure portal and keep their information updated at all times.
 The difference with a traditional system is that the person in charge of human resources is not the person who must investigate and update the personal information of the whole team, but the employee can do it himself.
 Factorial works as a tool to empower the employee to their information ensuring the privacy and security of data throughout the company.

 - Communicate clearly: It is important that you create an internal communication plan so that all employees know how to access their information and what to do in case there is a change.
 Part of the new regulation obliges companies to clearly communicate how, where and for how long a worker’s personal information will be stored.
 The best way to communicate the entry into force of the new GDPR is through the Factorial communication function.
 You still have time!

 - Manage the employees requests: Workers have the right to see all the information that the company stores about them and request a copy.
 The most efficient, transparent and fast way is that the employee does not have to formally request this information but has access to it in a secure environment.
-The employee portal of Factorial is free and meets 100% this functionality.
-Easy and safe.
+The employee portal of Factorial is easy and safe.

 - Create a culture of privacy: In part, this new regulation seeks to make users feel more protected against companies and that they can make use of their personal information at any time.
 Creating a culture of data privacy is essential in a company.
 Those responsible for human resources must understand the risk and responsibility involved in managing information of workers.
 An email to the wrong recipient can generate great chaos in the company even result in a significant fine.
 Using a HR program adapted to the new regulations is the best way to avoid situations like this.